romain-dartigues/ansible-scaleio/README.md

  | `scaleio_tb_secondary_hostname`| Secondary TB hostname | `"{{ hostvars[groups['tb'][1]]['inventory_hostname'] }}"` |
  | `scaleio_mdm_ips`| List of MDM IP's, depends on 3_node or 5_node mode | `"{{ scaleio_mdm_secondary_ip }},{{scaleio_mdm_primary_ip}}"` or `{{ scaleio_mdm_secondary_ip }},{{scaleio_mdm_primary_ip}},{{scaleio_mdm_tertiary_ip}` |

- The variables below are defined in the `group_vars/all` file but could be specified in other yaml file and load at run time.
+ The variables below are defined in the `group_vars/all` file but could be specified in other YAML file and load at run time.

 | Variable | Description | Default value |